Hispanic Admirals in the United States Navy

 Hispanic and Latino Admirals in the United States Navy can trace their tradition of naval military service to the Latino sailors, who have served in the Navy in every war and conflict since the American Revolution.
 Prior to the Civil War, the highest rank reached by a Latino-American in the Navy was commodore.
 Such was the case of Commodore Uriah Phillips Levy (1792–1862), a Sephardic Jew of Latin American descent and great grandson of Dr. Samuel Nunez; Levy served in the War of 1812.
 During the American Civil War, the government of the United States recognized that the rapid expanding Navy was in need of admirals therefore, Congress proceeded to authorize the appointment of nine officers the rank of rear admiral.
 On July 16, 1862, Flag Officer David Glasgow Farragut became the first Hispanic-American to be appointed to the rank of rear admiral.
 Two years later (1864), Farragut became a vice admiral, and in 1866 the Navy's first full admiral.
 During World War I, Robert Lopez, the first Hispanic graduate of the United States Naval Academy, served with the rank of commodore in command of the Mare Island Naval Shipyard, and during World War II five Hispanics served with the ranks of rear admiral or above in either the European or Pacific Theaters of the war.
 As of April 2007, twenty-two Hispanic-Americans have reached the rank of admiral, and of this number thirteen were graduates of the USNA.

 Terminology

 Admiral, a word that stems from Medieval Latin forms of the Arabic title emir ("commander"), is the rank of the highest naval officers.
-Admirals are now the highest-ranking officers in the U.S. Navy, although from the American Revolution until 1862, the U.S. Navy had no admiral rank.
+Admirals are now the highest-ranking "flag officers" in the U.S. Navy, although from the American Revolution until 1862, the U.S. Navy had no admiral rank.

 Hispanic American is an ethnic term employed to categorize any citizen or resident of the United States, of any racial background, of any country, and of any religion, who has at least one ancestor from the people of Spain or is of non-Hispanic origin, but has an ancestor from Mexico, Puerto Rico, Cuba, Central or South America, or some other Hispanic origin.
 The three largest Hispanic groups in the United States are the Mexican-Americans, Puerto Ricans and Cubans.